Open-RSC/IdleRSC/README.txt

 		{
 			super(rs);
 		}
-	4. Place the .java source file inside of the scripts/ directory.
-	5. Run compile.bat.
+	4. Compile using Eclipse (preferred) or compile.bat.

 Compiling IdleRSC:
 	1. Clone the repository